catalyst/acmeproxy/README.md

     apt-get install python3-django python3-tabulate

-## Use with dehydrated
+## Use with dehydrated or certbot

-An example [dehydrated](http://dehydrated.de/) plugin is supplied in the `plugins` directory.
-Edit this plugin to specify the location of your acmeproxy installation and authorisation key registered with the API, then call it as a dns-01 hook.
+Example plugins for [dehydrated](http://dehydrated.de/) and [certbot](https://certbot.eff.org/) are supplied in the `plugins` directory.
+Edit these plugin to specify the location of your acmeproxy installation and authorisation key registered with the API, then call them as a dns-01 hook.

+For instance, with dehydrated:

     dehydrated -c -t dns-01 -k ./acmeproxy-dehydrated.sh -d secure.example.com